Pay rent with credit card Canada thumbnail

 Now that we discussed what fees will happen when you use credit cards, let's see in which scenarios it makes sense to pay your rent with them.

-1. Rewards outweigh the costs.
+1. Rewards Outweigh the Costs

 Let's imagine one of the third-party services reduces its fee to 2%, and your card rewards give 2.5% cashback on all your purchases.
 You can put the extra 0.5% in your pocket by putting your rent on your card.